MIISTERC/Koth-tricks/README.md

 sudo mount --bind -o ro /root/king.txt /root/king.txt 2>/dev/null
 ```
 ## Snatch Other's king and make it yours 😂
-1.If you cant overwrite king.txt the some one already set noclobber on `king.txt` you can unset it by
+1.If you cant overwrite king.txt then someone already set noclobber on `king.txt` you can unset it by
 ```sh
 set +o noclobber /root/king.txt
 ```